Hugh Sykes: Career

-Sir Hugh is also Chairman of the Sheffield Galleries and Museums Trust, the first museum trust in the country.
+Sykes was also Chairman of the Sheffield Galleries and Museums Trust, the first museum trust in the country.

 His work has been recognised by a series of awards: Honorary Fellow, Sheffield Hallam University, 1991; Deputy Lieutenant for South Yorkshire, 1995; Honorary Doctorate in Laws, University of Sheffield, 1996 and Knight Bachelor in Her Majesty’s Birthday Honours, 1997.

-Personal life
+Personal life and death

-He is married to Lady (Ruby) Sykes.
-For some years they lived at Hallfield House, but they now live at Brookfield Manor, Hathersage which they operate as a wedding venue.
+Sykes was married to Lady (Ruby) Sykes.
+For some years they lived at Hallfield House, but they then lived at Brookfield Manor, Hathersage which operates as a wedding venue.
+He died on 31 March 2026, at the age of 93.